 - A greater demand for foreign currency; and

 - Volatility in the economy.

 Market forces like supply and demand generally determine rupee rates, but the Reserve Bank of India can step in if the exchange rate begins to swing wildly.
 You can read more about this type of “managed float” system in our guide to exchange rates here.

 The takeaway?
 Exchange rates will go up and down over time.
 That’s why it’s more important for you to focus on lowering your fees than on waiting for a great exchange rate.

-Money Transfers: If you’re seeking a more affordable way to transfer money, it’s usually better to use a money transfer service.
+If you’re seeking a more affordable way to send funds to your loved ones, it’s usually better to use a money transfer service.
 This is because their fee structure is different from traditional banks.
-Digital companies, like money transfer apps, are often the best deal.
+Digital providers, like money transfer apps, are often the best deal.

 Using Remitly to send to India

 Let’s consider the Remitly platform.
 Remitly allows bank deposits to hundreds of Indian banks and UPI deposits (virtual payments) at an affordable rate.
-For transfers less than $1000 USD, both the economy and express transfer fee is for the same flat rate of 3.99 USD.
+For transfers less than USD 1000, both the economy and express transfer fees are for the same flat rate of 3.99 USD.